apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnParentSelectionUrlGet.en.rst

 arbitrary, the URL scheme and hostname can simply be set to "fake://fake.fake" when creating the over-ride URL.

-:func:`TSHttpTxnCacheParentSelectionUrlSet` will set the over-ride URL.
+:func:`TSHttpTxnParentSelectionUrlSet` will set the over-ride URL.

-:func:`TSHttpTxnCacheParentSelectionUrlGet` will get the over-ride URL.
+:func:`TSHttpTxnParentSelectionUrlGet` will get the over-ride URL.

 Return Values
 =============